divan/blog/content/posts/160331_depscheck.md

 Anyway, it's always possible to manually inspect detailed output and filter small enough dependencies by yourself.

 Also, please, don't rely on these numbers heavily.
 It's likely to be somehow incorrect in some cases.
 Yes, it's tested with simple cases, but there are lot of cases, where it's even impossible to tell what is a "correct" value.
-For example, how do you calculate Cumulative number of lines for two functions with circular depency?
+For example, how do you calculate Cumulative number of lines for two functions with circular dependency?
 There are also probably some bugs I didn't catch (hey, it survived 10 refactorings in 3 days!), so feel free to open an issue or send a PR.

 # Stdlib

 Depscheck also can work with stdlib packages.
-Normally it threats stdlib imports as 'internal' and doesn't analyze/report them.
+Normally it treats stdlib imports as 'internal' and doesn't analyze/report them.
 But you can explicitly ask for that using `-stdlib` command line flag.
 Suggestions are silenced in this mode because stdlib is smarter than this tool.
 Anyway, it can give interesting insights into your package or application.

 For example, here is the sample output for checking against stdlib `time` package (though, you can use -stdlib flag for any package, not only stdlib):
 ```